viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 - Database designers commonly use normalization in the following two situations:
   - When designing a new database structure
   - To analyze the relationship among the attributes within each entity and determine if the structure can be improved through normalization
-- The main goal of normalization is to eliminate data anomalies by eliminating unnecessary or unwanted data redundancies
+- The main goal of normalization is to eliminate data anomalies by eliminating unnecessary or unwanted <span class="blue-text">data redundancies</span>
-- Normalization uses the concept of functional dependencies to identify which attribute determines other attributes
+- Normalization uses the concept of <span class="blue-text">functional dependencies</span> to identify which attribute determines other attributes

 # The Normalization Process
 The objective of normalization is to ensure: